zeeshanhanif/expense-tracker-ethereum/README.md

 # expense-tracker-ethereum
 Expense Tracker App with React on Client Side and Ethereum Blockchain

+### In this Step 2, we have improved state management in redux style with createContext and useReducer hooks

 1) Setup Ethereum Project with Truffle
 2) Created Basic initial Contract